AKROGIS/Park-Observer/Documentation/NPS_Maintenance.md

 ### Create a test

+All The unit tests are in `Park ObserverTests`.
+They are organized to align with each code file in the `Park Observer` folder.
+(Not everything has unit tests yet)  There are currently no User Interface tests in `Park ObserverTestsUI`.

+* If you add a new file, add a new file under `Park ObserverTests` with a similar name (follow the existing convention of adding `Tests` to the name of the module being tested).
+It is easiest to start by copying the boiler plate from another file.
+* If you are editing an existing file, the create a new test functions in the appropriate Test file.

 ### Running tests

+* In XCode, click the test navigator button (dash in a diamond) at the top of the table of contents on the left side of the screen.
+The test hierarchy shows each test function in the `Park ObserverTests`.
+Click the run button to the left of a single test to run just one test, or any higher level in the ierarchy to run all tests in that group.

 ### Running on a simulator

+* Select the simulator device and OS version in the Schema selector toolbar (top left of the window).
+* Click on the `Run` button (top left of the window).

 ### Running on a device

+* Plug in a device, and trust the computer.
+The device must be "awake" to install a new build.
+* Select the device in the Schema selector toolbar (top left of the window).
+* Click on the `Run` button (top left of the window).

 ### Change the version number

+* In the code navigator (top left button - file folder in the table of contents on the left side of the window)
+* Click on `Park Observer` at the top of the file navigator.
+* In the left side of the project pane, Select `Park Observer` as the `Target`
+* In the `General` tab, edit the `Version` (third field in the `Identity` section at the top of the `General` tab.)
+* The version is shown on the settings page in the Park Observer app.
+It is recommended that each published `*.ipa` has a different version number so that you can easily determine what code the user is running.
+* I recommend updating the third number 2.0.x if you just fixing bugs, and only updating the second number 2.x if you are adding new features.

 ### Create an Archive